 - Complete an online application form and pay application fee (collected by Faculty of Graduate and Postdoctoral Studies).

 - During the online application process, identify three referees and provide their email address.
 Ideally, the referees should be faculty members who have supervised your studies and/or research directly.
 The referees will receive an email and upload link.
 If your referee is not able to submit the letter online, we will accept paper references mailed directly to the Zoology Graduate Program.
 In this case, the envelope should be sealed and endorsed by the referee.

 - In addition, applicants must submit the following documents (in .pdf format) to the online application system:

 - curriculum vitae;

-- letter of intent outlining your research experience, proposed research project (or ideas), and explaining your interest in working with the particular faculty member(s);
+- statement of intent outlining your research experience, proposed research project (or ideas), and explaining your interest in working with the particular faculty member(s);

 - scanned copies of up-to-date transcripts of marks from all post-secondary institutions attended.
-Note that if your application receives departmental approval, we will require official transcripts.
+Note that if your application receives departmental approval, official hard copies of transcripts will be required.